Aslan Maskhadov: Unmarked grave

-On 24 April 2006, the General Procurator's Office of Russia officially refused to turn the remains of Aslan Maskhadov over to his relatives for burial.
+On 24 April 2006, the General Procurator's Office of Russia refused to return Maskhadov's body to his relatives for burial.
 The refusal was described as legal: Maskhadov A. A., in connection with terrorism, was criminally responsible for many separate serious crimes on the territory of the Russian Federation.
 Taking this into account, it was decided to suppress Maskhadov's activities and Maskhadov was being pursued for our protection.
 The burial of such persons is carried out in accordance with the rules concerning the burial of those whose death was a result of the suppression of their terrorist actions, affirmed by the government of the Russian Federation on 20 March 2003, in Order No. 164.
 In this case, the body is not handed over for burial, and the location of the burial is not communicated.

 Maskhadov's family has been campaigning for the release of his remains or a disclosure of what happened to his body.
-In 2006 they lodged a complaint to Parliamentary Assembly of the Council of Europe on "illegal" refusal by Russian authorities at the time to return Maskhadov body back to the family.
+In 2006, they lodged a complaint to the Parliamentary Assembly of the Council of Europe on "illegal" refusal by Russian authorities at the time to return Maskhadov's body back to the family.

 Family life

 He married at the age of 17.
 His wife Kusama holds a graduate degree in teaching.
-They had two children: a son, Anzor, who took part in military action during the First Russian-Chechen War, and a daughter, Fatima.
+They had two children: a son, who took part in military action during the First Russian-Chechen War, and a daughter.